bioinform/neusomatic/README.md

 ## Availability

 NeuSomatic is written in Python and C++ and requires a Unix-like environment to run.
+It has been sucessfully tested on CentOS 7.
 Its deep learning framework is implemented using PyTorch 0.3.1 to enable GPU acceleration for training/testing.

 NeuSomatic first scans the genome to identify candidate variants and extract alignment information.
 The binary for this step can be obtained at `neusomatic/bin` folder by running `./build.sh` (which requires cmake 3.12.1 and g++ 5.4.0).